-Domino's Gx-Series TIJ is now capable of optimizing industrial inkjet printing for Chestny ZNAK crypto code compliance.
+Gx-Series optimises TIJ printing for Chestny ZNAK crypto code compliance.

-Domino is now helping its pharmaceutical industry customers reduce waste and improve compliance with Russia's Chestny ZNAK crypto code legislation, through an optimization to its high-speed TIJ printers.
+Domino Printing Sciences (Domino) is helping its pharmaceutical industry customers reduce waste and improve compliance with Russia's Chestny ZNAK crypto code legislation, through optimisation to its high-speed Gx-Series thermal Inkjet (TIJ) printers.

 Gx-Series printers allow individual barcode or pixel shaving within 2D codes for high-grade printing of larger size Data Matrix barcodes, to help to ensure manufacturers are compliant with the new Russian crypto code legislation, Chestny ZNAK.